Kong/docs.konghq.com/app/gateway/2.8.x/plan-and-deploy/security/secrets-management/backends/gcp-sm.md

 ---

 ## Configuration

-[GCP Secrets Manager](https://cloud.google.com/secret-manager/) can be configured in multiple ways.
-The current version of {{site.base_gateway}}'s implementation supports configuring via environment variables.
+The current version of {{site.base_gateway}}'s implementation supports configuring [GCP Secrets Manager](https://cloud.google.com/secret-manager/) in two ways:

+* Environment variables
+* Workload Identity

+To configure using environment export the GCP service account variable:

 ```bash
 export GCP_SERVICE_ACCOUNT=SERVICE_ACCOUNT
 ```
+{{site.base_gateway}} will automatically authenticate with the GCP API and grant you access.

+To use GCP Secrets Manager with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) on a GKE cluster, update your pod spec so that the service account is attached to the pod.
+For configuration information, read the Workload Identity configuration [documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to).

 {:.note}
-> **Note**: The GCP Secrets Manager vault also works with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) on your GKE clusters.
-> To use that, the service account should be attached to the pod,
-> above the environment variable. `GCP_SERVICE_ACCOUNT` is not needed in this case.
+> With Workload Identity, setting the `GCP_SERVICE_ACCOUNT` is not necessary.

 ## Examples

-To use a GCP Secret manager secret with the name `my-secret-name`.
+To use a GCP Secret Manager [secret](https://cloud.google.com/secret-manager/docs/reference/rest/v1/projects.secrets) with the name `my-secret-name`.
+Create a JSON object in GCP that contains multiple key:value pairs:

-In this object, you have multiple key=value pairs.

 ```json
 {